 A graduate of the University of Ulster and QUB, Aíne has worked in fundraising since 1987 - leading major campaigns for the NSPCC and MENCAP in Belfast and London.
 In 1998, the Institute of Charity Fundraising Managers named her Professional Fundraiser of the Year for her work with MENCAP's 50th Anniversary Blue Sky Appeal.
 She has served on the faculty of the Council for the Advancement and Support of Education (CASE) teaching Campaign Fundraising and served as Director of the Board of the Ulster Orchestra assisting the Board to implement an ambitious new fundraising strategy.

-A Commerce graduate of UCD, Barry has also completed a Masters in Business Studies (MBS) specialising in Human Resource Management.
-In addition, Barry is a Chartered Fellow of the Institute of Personnel and Development (FCIPD) and a member of the Institute of Directors (M Inst D).
-Barry also completed an MSc in Corporate Governance at UCD and the Institute of Public Administration in 2018.
+A Commerce graduate of UCD, Barry has also completed a Masters in Business Studies (MBS) specialising in Human Resource Management and an MSc in Corporate Governance at UCD and the Institute of Public Administration.
+In addition, Barry is a Chartered Fellow of the Institute of Personnel and Development (FCIPD), having served as both the National Chair and Vice Chair of the CIPD National Executive Committee.
+Barry is also a Member of the Institute of Directors (M Inst D).

 Abi Kelly joined RCSI in 2020 as Director of International Engagement and External Relations with responsibility for the Insights and Planning Office.